mobizt/FirebaseClient/resources/docs/firestore_database.md

 15. ## 🔹 void createDocument(AsyncClientClass &aClient, Firestore::Parent parent, const String &documentPath, DocumentMask mask, Document<Values::Value> &document, AsyncResultCallback cb, const String &uid = "")

+Create a document at the defined document path.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".